henrysky/astroNN_spectra_paper_figures/README.rst

 at the ≈0.03dex level, even at low signal-to-noise ratio.
 We demonstrate that the uncertainties returned by our method are a realistic estimate of the precision and they automatically blow up when inputs or outputs outside of the training set are encountered, thus shielding users from unwanted extrapolation.
-By using standard deep-learning tools for GPU acceleration, our method is extremely fast, allowing analysis of the entire APOGEE data set in ten minutes on a singe, low-cost GPU.
+By using standard deep-learning tools for GPU acceleration, our method is extremely fast, allowing analysis of the entire APOGEE data set in ten minutes on a single, low-cost GPU.
 We release the stellar parameters and 18 individual-element abundances with associated uncertainty for the entire APOGEE DR14 dataset.
 Simultaneously, we release ``astroNN``, a well-tested, open-source python package developed for this work, but that is also designed to be a general package for deep learning in astronomy. ``astroNN`` is